maxzheng/great-life-guide/genius.md

 After reading, we need to understand how skills can be developed so that you can become an expert in any skill of your choosing.
-Daniel Coyle breaks skill development into 3 components: ignition, master coaching, and deep pratice.
+Daniel Coyle breaks skill development into 3 components: ignition, master coaching, and deep practice.
 On a biological level, as your skill develops, it means more myelin is wrapped around nerve cell axons to allow impulses to travel hundreds of times faster.
 Read more under "Skill Development" in [double.guide](http://double.guide).

 ### Optimal State